claytron/ever2simple/README.rst

       -o OUTPUT, --output OUTPUT
-                            the path to the output file or directory, leave black to output to the terminal (stdout) (default: None) -f {json,csv,dir}, --format {json,csv,dir}
+                            the path to the output file or directory, leave black to output to the terminal (stdout) (default: None) -t, --title           use the title of the note for the filename of the generated file (default: False)
+      -f {json,csv,dir}, --format {json,csv,dir}
                             the output format, json, csv or a directory (default: json)